rkozello/ExData_Plotting1/README.md

 ## How to run scripts
 First of all, fork/clone this repository to your computer.
+If you already forked master repo, this might not work, use "Download ZIP" button on the right to make your local copy.
 Than use setwd() in R to set working directory to this cloned repository.
 Run dataprep.R

 \> source("dataprep.R")